VoltLang/Website/doc/expressions.md

 ## Identifier

-When talking about postifx identifiers we introduce the concept of postfix identifier chains (in this context known as chains) to better explain and more clearly show the operations done on postfix identifiers.
-Consider the following code, it is a long chain starting with a IdentifierExp and ends before the call.
+When talking about postfix identifiers we'll introduce the concept of postfix identifier chains (in this context known as chains) to better explain and more clearly show the operations done on postfix identifiers.
+Consider the following code, it is a long chain starting with an IdentifierExp and ends before the call.

     .pkg.mod.Foo.staticVar.field.prop.ufcs();

-The first this we need to do is find where the chain goes from looking up symbols in scopes to a variable or property function, this is done from left to right.
+The first thing we need to do is find where the chain goes from looking up symbols in scopes to a variable or property function, this is done from left to right.
 In the IR this is done from the inner most child out.

 After that we need to do other types of checking and transformation.
-In the case above we should check that the field excist in the Type of staticVar and that it is not staic/type.
-For prop we should transform that into a call.
+In the case above we should check that the field exists in the staticVar's Type and that it is an instance type.
+The prop identifier should be transformed into a call.
 For ufcs we need to have the postfix call to correctly resolve the function lookup and checking.

 ## Call

-In the compiler Call only operates on CreateDelegateExp and ExpReference pointing to functions, variables of type function, variables of type delegates.
-CreateDelegateExp is a internal ir node used created by postfix identifier.
+In the compiler we can only call CreateDelegateExp and ExpReferences pointing to functions, variables with a type of a function or a delegate.
+CreateDelegateExp is a internal ir node created from a postfix identifier.

     func();
     fooInstance.doSomething();